Sampson-Lee/Sampson-Lee/README.md

   <img align="right" top="500" height="140" width="250" alt="GIF" src="https://github.com/Sampson-Lee/Sampson-Lee/blob/main/photos.gif">
 </a>

-- 👀 I focus on visual affect computing and various AI-related tasks.
-You can find my detailed professional history in my **[Curriculum Vitae](https://github.com/Sampson-Lee/Sampson-Lee/blob/main/CV_XinpengLi_2023.pdf)**.
+- 👀 I specialize in visual affect computing and other AI-related tasks.
+You can find my Curriculum Vitae **[here](https://github.com/Sampson-Lee/Sampson-Lee/blob/main/CV_XinpengLi_2023.pdf)**.
 - 🌱 Currently, I am immersed in the world of cutting-edge papers, writing, and optimization.
-I may also share my insights and thoughts on these topics on my **[Bilibili channel](https://space.bilibili.com/111355637/)**.
+I might also share related thoughts on my **[Bilibili channel](https://space.bilibili.com/111355637/)**.
 - 📫 Feel free to reach out to me with your questions or stories at (+86) 188 2607 4990 or via email at li.xin.peng@outlook.com.
 I'm always eager to connect and exchange ideas.